m-3-lab/m-3-lab.github.io/src/markdown/contact.md

 The University of Vermont\
 Burlington, VT\
-Laboratory Located in Votey\
+Laboratory Located in Votey 367\
-Office of Dr. Bernstein Located at Votey 309B\
+Office of Dr. Bernstein Located at Votey 309B